 Want to enjoy a lovely picnic beside the sea?
 Scarborough is the best place to go!
 Protected by Moreton Island, this bit of beach is perfect to take the kids to for a paddle about or even just walk along the sand.
 Adjacent from the beach is Scarborough Beach Park.
 Featuring spindly, climbing trees and plenty of playgrounds to have fun on, this park will keep the kids entertained for hours.
 There are BBQS and picnic areas too, making it the perfect beach for you and the kids.

 Located beside Flinder’s Parade, Sandgate’s Beach is a lovely little place to take the kids to.
 The beach features plenty of sand to play on and a bay for the kids to paddle in.
 Just above the beach is Arthur Davis Park.
 The park is beach themed, featuring a boat to play in and a surfboard.
 With plenty of picnic areas and BBQS, this beach is the perfect place for a day out.
+There is a great off-leash dog park at Sandgate Beach too!

 If you love discovering local wildlife, Nudgee Beach is the perfect place for you.
 Featuring plenty of boardwalks around the beach, the kids will love wandering around the beach spotting local animals.
 The beach itself is amazing too, with plenty of space to play and splash about.